palaa159/Docs/FAQ/03-PaymentFAQ.md

 ##How do I request a quotation or an invoice?

-If you need a quotation or an invoice please email us at contact@openbci.com, with the items you want in the quotation and the shipping address to give you an accurate shipping rate.
+If you need a quotation or an invoice please email us at contact@openbci.com, with the items you want in the quotation and the shipping address in the format below to give you an accurate shipping rate.

+First name:
+Last name:
+Email:
+Company:
+Phone number:
+Address:
+Address con't:
+City:
+Country:
+Region:
+Postal/zip code*:

 ##When will my credit card be charged?